 Buffalo, NY1.9+3%3.2%Very tight supply, high yield potential

-These numbers suggest that markets like Buffalo and Boise, while smaller in size, offer excellent conditions for buy-and-hold investors and value-add rental strategies, as long as economic and population growth continue.
+Markets like Buffalo and Boise, while smaller in scale, offer strong conditions for buy-and-hold investors and value-add rental strategies, provided economic and population growth keep tracking in the right direction.

 How Investors Benefit